mig82/folder-properties-plugin/README.md

 A Jenkins plugin which allows users with config permission to define properties for a folder which can then be used by any jobs contained within it or any of its sub-folders.

+The aim here is to remove the need to specify the same properties over and over again for all the jobs inside a folder.

+In structures where two or more folders are nested, any property defined for a folder will be overridden by any other property of the same name defined by one of its sub-folders.

 ## Develop

 For ease of development I've added a `logging.properties` file that can be used by specifying it as an option to the